youngrichu/quicksnip/snippets/javascript/string-manipulation/count-words-in-a-string.md

 ---
-Title: Count Words in a String
+title: Count Words in a String
-Description: Counts the number of words in a string.
+description: Counts the number of words in a string.
-Author: axorax
+author: axorax
-Tags: javascript,string,manipulation,word count,count
+tags: javascript,string,manipulation,word count,count
 ---

 ```js